MHUR Database Banner

 Finisher

 If the enemy has an insta-rez character on their team, 3 traps is all it will take to finish an enemy.
 Each trap does an additional tick of damage to DOWN'd enemies.
+After you finish an enemy in order to not waste a trap you must wait 2 seconds before placing a trap on their emblem due to enemy's bodies lasting longer.

 Gamma Skill - Ring of Fire

 Dabi's best defensive ability.
 This skill is a single hit move that creates a fire ring that blocks anything the game considers a projectile.
-The only exception being Ibara.

 While projectiles are blocked, melee attacks are not, and enemies can roll right into your ring and attack you, so when you pop your gamma make sure you're moving around and/or place some traps in there too.
 During a fight it's also a good idea to place some traps in specific spots and use a gamma to protect them from other projectiles.
 If you're healing, make sure to also keep an eye out for your surroundings.
+The gamma lasts long enough to pop a small HP/GP drink at levels 4 and above.
+You can use also use this to try and help a downed teammate and even combine it with a beta for better coverage.
+Keep in mind that the ring does not have a roof, therefore, enemies can still attack you from above if they are high enough.

 Gamma damaging the enemy.
 Gamma blocking attacks.